 An employee referral program involves asking your employees to refer candidates who may not have otherwise applied to your open roles and rewarding them for their referral efforts.
-It gives you access to higher-quality applicants—and may reduce hiring costs and time to hire—as most employees will only refer individuals they believe could excel at the job.
-Your ultimate goal is to get quality referrals from your employees through a simple and straightforward process.
+With an employee referral, you gain access to higher-quality applicants—and may reduce hiring costs and time to hire—as most employees will only refer individuals they believe could excel at the job.
+Your ultimate goal is to get quality referrals from your employees through a straightforward process.

-Download our free employee referral policy template below.
+Download our free employee referral program template below.
 You can customize it to your exact policy requirements and incentives.

 Thank you for downloading!

 For help creating your employee referral program policy consider using Homebase.
-It offers everything you need to manage and pay your team–from scheduling to full-service payroll–all in one place.
+It offers everything you need to manage and pay your team–from scheduling to full-service payroll and policy creation–all in one place.
+Plus, try Homebase free for 14 days with is all-access trial.

 Step 1: Determine Your Company Goals

-When determining company goals for your employee referral program, it is important to consider the desired outcome.
+When determining goals for your company referral program, it is important to consider the desired outcome.
 Your goals should be concrete and measurable, so you can accurately track progress throughout the process.

 Knowing what you want to achieve is key to developing an employee referral program that fits your needs.
 Here are some common outcomes you should expect: